Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Observables for 2PM Kerr

 The tensor box coefficient ${\tilde c}_{\Box} := (c^{-+}_{\square}+c^{+-}_{\square})[\ell \cdot \eperp] $ is given in \eqn{eq:tensorboxcoef}, and it indeed vanishes in the spinless limit.
-Recall that while the loop integral $\mathrm{Cut}[I_{\, \square }]$ has an $1/\epsilon$-pole \eqref{eq:CutBoxInt}, this cancels in the above formula when the Fourier transforms is consistently treated in dimensional regularization, for details see appendix~\ref{ap:FourierTransform}.
+Recall that while the loop integral $\mathrm{Cut}[I_{\, \square }]$ has a $1/\epsilon$-pole \eqref{eq:CutBoxInt}, this cancels in the above formula when the Fourier transform is consistently treated in dimensional regularization; for details, see appendix~\ref{ap:FourierTransform}.
 The contribution to the transverse impulse can now be computed to all spin-multipole orders, plugging in \eqn{eq:BoxIns} we obtain

 where we used that $(\star b\pm\Pi a)= \star ( b\mp \star a)$, and the transverse projector is given by \be (\Pi)^\mu{}_\nu = - (\star^2)^\mu{}_\nu= \delta^\mu_\nu- v^\mu_i M^{ij}v_{j\nu}\,, \ee where $M^{ij}$ is the inverse Gram matrix of velocities, $(M^{-1})_{ij}= v_i\cdot v_j$.
 It projects to the $2$-dimensional subspace transverse to $v_1$ and $v_2$, see appendix~\ref{ap:FourierTransform} for the explicit form of $\Pi$.
 As discussed in section~\ref{sec:comparison}, this new all-order result reproduces known low-order results in the literature.